kolzchut/mediawiki-extensions-ArticleRanking/README.md

 ## TODO
-- Create a maintenance script to transfer the votes from the old, pre-v2 format to the new table.
 - Allow getting the vote count by page title
 - Add a user right for getting the vote count through the API
 - Maybe: add a user right for voting